infracost/vscode-infracost/README.md

  ![](https://github.com/infracost/vscode-infracost/blob/master/.github/assets/connect-to-cloud.png?raw=true)

 This will open a browser window where you'll be able to log in to Infracost Cloud and authenticate your editor.
+See the [#troubleshooting](Troubleshooting) section if this does not work.

 ### 3. Use extension